| | |

 Octopus with piquillo pepper puree at Sud 777, Mexico City

-These aren’t the only restaurants we recommend.
+With over 57,000 restaurants in Mexico City, you won’t go hungry.
 Gabriela Cámara’s Contramar in Roma Norte is best for lunch and has the freshest seafood.
 El Hidalguense, a fantastic Hidalgo lamb barbacoa place between Roma Norte and Roma Sur is only open on the weekends.
 Try street food of tacos, canastas and huaraches at the weekend markets or in Mercado de San Juan.
 And for dessert, there’s no better place than Churreria El Moro for chocolate and churros (multiple locations).

 Or take a food tour in Mexico City!
 Many Mexican favorites were created right here in the city, and you can taste other regional dishes as well.
 We recommend trying the Top 10 Tastings of Mexico With Locals: Private Food Tour.